 Exotic bound states of atomic systems have been studied for more than 80 years [1]; they can be formed by sufficiently long-lived negatively charged particles.
-This is the case for both leptonic, such as muons, or hadronic particles as pions, kaons, anti-protons or sigma hyperons.
+This is the case for both leptonic, such as muons [2], or hadronic particles as pions [3], kaons [4], anti-protons [5] or sigma hyperons [6].
 The study of these systems paved the way to a deeper understanding of particle and nuclear physics and aided the development of the Standard Model.
 Hadronic exotic atoms in particular can reach low-energy regimes of the strong interaction, which can hardly be achieved by scattering experiments.
 The hadron-nucleus interaction in exotic atoms occurs at negligible momentum transfer, nearly 'at-threshold'.
-The quantum chromodynamics (QCD) in the strangeness sector can be probed directly at low energy in kaonic atoms.
+Precision measurements have been performed in hadronic exotic atoms to access strong interaction parameters and more.
+At Paul Scherrer Institute (PSI) the properties of pionic atoms were measured and found to be in good agreement with scattering experiments, confirming a consistent picture even at low-energies [7].
+Moreover, laser spectroscopy of antiprotonic and pionic helium was recently achieved [8, 9], aiming at a precise determination of the particle's masses.

+The unique advantage of the study of kaonic exotic atoms among the other hadronic systems is the ability to directly probe the quantum chromodynamics (QCD) in the strangeness sector at low energy.
 QCD describes the strong interaction of quarks and gluons.
 Contrarily to Quantum Electrodynamics, which exhibits a screening of the charge due to vacuum polarization, gluons of QCD vacuum are self-interacting, leading to anti-screening.
 At higher momentum transfer (or equivalently at smaller distances), the strength of the interaction is smaller; quarks and gluons behave almost as free particles, enabling the treatment by perturbation theory (asymptotic freedom).
 At lower momentum transfer (or larger distances) on the other hand, the strength is larger.
 This leads to a peculiar characteristic known as confinement: quarks are confined inside the nucleons due to the stronger force they experience at small momenta.
-Below energies of $\sim 1$ GeV, perturbative QCD cannot be employed anymore and simplified, phenomenological models are used instead.
-The understanding of $\bar{K}N$ interactions in this regime is based on Chiral Perturbation Theory ( $\chi PT$ ); however, simple approaches fail due to the strong coupling to the $\pi\Sigma$ channel and the presence of the $\Lambda(1405)$ resonance just below threshold [2] [3].
-A comparative analysis of the state-of-the-art theoretical approaches is presented in [4].
-The majority of these models (Bonn, Murcia and Kyoto-Munich) exploit dimensional regularization to keep under control the ultraviolet divergences; Prague model uses off-shell form factors.
-All the models employ free parameters fitted to the low energy $\bar{K}p$ experimental data which are available through the study of kaonic hydrogen.
-However, great discrepancy remains in the predictions of the Kn scattering lengths; this can only be accessed via a measurement of kaonic deuterium, which is the main goal of the SIDDHARTA-2 experiment, as discussed below.
+Below energies of ~1 GeV, perturbative QCD cannot be employed anymore and simplified, phenomenological models are used instead.
+The understanding of $\bar{K}N$ interactions in this regime is based on Chiral Perturbation Theory ( $\chi$ PT); however, simple approaches fail due to the strong coupling to the $\pi\Sigma$ channel and the presence of the $\Lambda(1405)$ resonance just below threshold [10, 11].
+A comparative analysis of the state-of-the-art theoretical approaches is presented in [12].
+The majority of these models (Bonn [13-15], Murcia [16] and Kyoto-Munich [17]) exploit dimensional regularization to keep under control the ultraviolet divergences; Prague model [18-21] uses off-shell form factors.
+All the models employ free parameters fitted to the low energy $\tilde{K}p$ experimental data which are available through the study of kaonic hydrogen.
+However, great discrepancy remains in the predictions of the $\bar{K}n$ scattering lengths, with models strongly disagreeing in both the real and imaginary part, as discussed in [12, 22].
+This can only be accessed via a measurement of kaonic deuterium, which is the main goal of the SIDDHARTA-2 experiment, as discussed below.

 1.1.
-Kaonic Atoms
+Kaonic atoms